-UAE residents renewing their passports will no longer need to complete a separate Emirates ID update, following a service integration rolled out under the government’s ICP Smart Services platform.
+UAE citizens renewing their passports will no longer need to complete a separate Emirates ID update, following a new service integration rolled out under the Federal Authority for Identity, Citizenship, Customs and Port Security Smart Services platform.

 Contents